Edgeberry/Edgeberry-Device-Hub/alignment.md

 Local development:

 - Each subproject runs independently with its own `package.json` and start script.
 A top-level `dev` script can orchestrate broker, API, worker, and UI.
-- No Docker for dev; Mosquitto runs locally with dev TLS materials under `mqtt-broker/dev-certs/` and config under `mqtt-broker/dev.conf`.
+ - No Docker for dev; Mosquitto runs locally.
+MVP uses `config/mosquitto-dev.conf` and dev TLS materials under `config/certs/`.
+   - Future: consolidate under `mqtt-broker/dev.conf` and `mqtt-broker/dev-certs/` for clearer separation.
 - Env via `.env` files per project; never commit secrets.
 - D-Bus: prefer the user session bus during development (fallback to a private bus if needed); systemd user units can be used to emulate production `systemd` services locally.
  - Dev orchestrator: `scripts/dev_start.sh` starts Mosquitto and all services concurrently with hot-reload (prefers `npm run dev`/`tsx watch`).
 All process logs are multiplexed in a single terminal with per-service prefixes.
 Services run with `NODE_ENV=development`.